kamathhrishi/hrishikamath.github.io/index.md

 <br/>
 <p style='text-align: justify;'>I am an Undergraduate student at RV College of Engineering , Bangalore studying Electrical and Electronics Engineering and expect to graduate in 2020.
-I am currently working in Ederlabs on privacy preserving learning.</p>
+I am currently working in Ederlabs on privacy preserving Machine learning(PPML).</p>

 A proficient programmer in Java , Python and Javascript.
 <br/>
-<p style='text-align: justify;'>My interests are in Machine Learning ,Data Privacy (Differential Privacy and Federated Learning) and Software Engineering.</p>
+<p style='text-align: justify;'>My interests are in Machine Learning , Privacy Preserving Machine Learning(PPML) and Software Engineering.</p>
+<p>In PPML , I am specifically interested in Differential Privacy , Federated Learning and Trusted Execution Environments(TEE's).
 Available on [kamathhrishi](https://twitter.com/kamathhrishi) and on [LinkedIn](https://www.linkedin.com/in/kamathhrishi/).
 <br/>
 <br/>